Rahishsaifi/chatbot/README.md

-# AI Chatbot Project Setup Guide
+# HR Assistant Chatbot - Leaves, Holidays & Attendance

+An AI-powered chatbot designed to help employees with queries related to Employee Leaves, Holidays, and Attendance management.

-Please follow these steps to run your Chabot project without any errors:
+Please follow these steps to run your Chatbot project without any errors:

 ## Get Your free API Key